-Professional Skepticism Scepticism 11
+Professional Scepticism

-Professional skepticism scepticism is necessary to the critical 71. assessment of audit evidence and assists the auditor in remaining alert for possible indications of management bias.
+- 71. Professional scepticism is necessary to the critical assessment of audit evidence and assists the auditor in remaining alert for possible indications of management bias.
 This includes questioning contradictory audit evidence and the reliability of documents, responses to inquiries and other information obtained from management and those charged with governance.
-It also includes being alert to conditions that may indicate possible misstatement due to error or fraud and considering the sufficiency and appropriateness of audit evidence obtained in light of the circumstances.
+It also includes being alert to conditions that may indicate possible misstatement due to error or fraud and considering the sufficiency and appropriateness of audit evidence obtained in light of the circumstances. - 72.
+Application of professional scepticism is required in all circumstances, and the need for professional scepticism increases with the complexity of financial instruments, for example with regard to:

-ISA See ASA 200, Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Australian Accounting Standards, paragraph 15.
+&lt;sup>11 See ASA 200 Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Australian Accounting Standards, paragraph 15.

-- 72. Application of professional skepticism scepticism is required in all circumstances, and the need for professional skepticism scepticism increases with the complexity of financial instruments, for example with regard to: - Evaluating whether sufficient appropriate audit evidence has been obtained, which can be particularly challenging when models are used or in determining if markets are inactive. - Evaluating management's judgments judgements, and the potential for management bias, in applying the entity's applicable financial reporting framework, in particular management's choice of valuation techniques, use of assumptions in valuation techniques, and addressing circumstances in which the auditor's judgements judgements and management's judgements judgements differ. - Drawing conclusions based on the audit evidence obtained, for example assessing the reasonableness of valuations prepared by management's experts and evaluating whether disclosures in the financial statements achieve fair presentation.
+- Evaluating whether sufficient appropriate audit evidence has been obtained, which can be particularly challenging when models are used or in determining if markets are inactive. - Evaluating management's judgements, and the potential for management bias, in applying the entity's applicable financial reporting framework, in particular management's choice of valuation techniques, use of assumptions in valuation techniques, and addressing circumstances in which the auditor's judgements and management's judgements differ. - Drawing conclusions based on the audit evidence obtained, for example assessing the reasonableness of valuations prepared by management's experts and evaluating whether disclosures in the financial statements achieve fair presentation.

-Planning Considerations12
+Planning Considerations

-- 73. The auditor's focus in planning the audit is particularly on: - Understanding the accounting and disclosure requirements; - Understanding the financial instruments to which the entity is exposed, and their purpose and risks;
+- 73. The auditor's focus in planning the audit is particularly on: - Understanding the accounting and disclosure requirements; - Understanding the financial instruments to which the entity is exposed, and their purpose and risks; - Determining whether specialised skills and knowledge are needed in the audit; - Understanding and evaluating the system of internal control in light of the entity's financial instrument transactions and the information systems that fall within the scope of the audit; - Understanding the nature, role and activities of the internal audit function; - Understanding management's process for valuing financial instruments, including whether management has used an expert or a service organisation; and

-12 ISA ASA 300, Planning an Audit of Financial Statements, deals with the auditor's responsibility to plan an audit of financial statements.
+&lt;sup>12 ASA 300 Planning an Audit of Financial Statements deals with the auditor's responsibility to plan an audit of financial statements.